joshuawisc/15-466-game5/README.md

 Author: Joshua Mathews

-Design: A walking game where you have to dodge obstacles and reach the end.
+Design: A walking game where you have to dodge obstacles and reach the end..

 Screen Shot: